 —A caveat here would be if Canada was to allow an immense increase in immigration, well above the 0.59 percent net annual migration (which is already high by global standards) it allows today.
 If that were to happen, then Canadian real estate prices could be expected to continue rising rapidly

 — Given the extent to which cities like Vancouver and Toronto have seen their real estate markets increase, many people are being priced out, or are on the verge of being priced out, of those markets.
 This may make it less likely that these markets will continue increasing as rapidly as others going forward

 — A graph from this week’s Economist magazine has Canada’s housing markets among the most overpriced when viewed in comparison to rent costs or income levels:

-— After a decade or so of very high energy and other commodity prices, in 2014 prices crashed, and they remain low today.
-Inexpensive commodity prices should put downward pressure on Canadian home prices in two ways
+After a decade or so of very high energy and other commodity prices, in 2014 prices crashed, and they remain low today.
+If (a big if, admittedly) they do not rise back up, inexpensive commodity prices should put downward pressure on Canadian home prices in two ways:

 — First, by weakening the Canadian economy in general, as the Canadian economy is an enormous commodity exporter.
 Toronto, as the commercial capital of the country, may not be immune to this